NirajBhattarai/agent101-new/README.md

 - **Polygon**: Uniswap V3, ERC-20 tokens
 - **Hedera**: SaucerSwap, HTS tokens, HBAR

+## ⚠️ Implementation Notes

+### Agent Architecture
+The platform uses a multi-agent architecture with the following implementations:

+**Implemented as Separate Agents** (A2A Protocol):
+- Balance Agent (Port 9997)
+- Multi-Chain Liquidity Agent (Port 9998)
+- Swap Agent (Port 9999)
+- Sentiment Agent (Port 10000)
+- Trading Agent (Port 10001)
+- Token Research Agent (Port 10002)

+**Handled by Orchestrator** (not separate agents):
+- Bridge functionality - Frontend components exist, but bridge logic is handled by the orchestrator
+- Swap Router - Frontend components exist, but routing logic is handled by the orchestrator
+- Pool Calculator - Frontend components exist, but calculations are handled client-side or by orchestrator
+- Market Insights - Frontend components exist, but insights are provided by orchestrator/sentiment agent

+> **Note**: Some features (Bridge, Swap Router, Pool Calculator, Market Insights) have frontend UI components but are implemented as orchestrator capabilities rather than separate A2A agents.
+This is by design for simpler architecture.

 ## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](./CONTRIBUTING.md) for detailed guidelines.

+Quick checklist:
 1. Follow the existing code structure
 2. Maintain separation of concerns (agents, packages, frontend)
 3. Write tests for new features
 4. Update documentation

 ## 📝 License